-Maurice Blanchot considered ‘literature’ as generic writing, meaning that it’s uncontained within genres.
-Any writing might be literature, so long as reading becomes an unanchored, drifting experience of the sui generis where the faculties of sense are abandoned to their free play.
+Maurice Blanchot considered ‘literature’ as generic writing, meaning that it’s uncontained within genres, and any writing might be literature, so long as reading becomes an unanchored, drifting experience of the sui generis where the faculties of sense are abandoned to reverie.
 This is an experience where writing and reading converge and lose their distinction in the process of composition.
-This can mirror what anthropologists called the sacred.
-Where transcendent forms are normally imposed on the world from beyond, in literature those forms are exposed immanently in their contingent becoming.
+This can mirror what anthropologists called the sacred, though that is risky.
+Where transcendent forms are normally imposed on the world from beyond or taken for granted, in literature those typically unnoticed forms are exposed immanently in their contingent becoming.
 This is where the symbolic ordering of the world becomes vulnerable to altercation.

 This vulnerability could never be popular, and literature always remains an exclusive experience appreciated by only a few.
-There is a question of why anyone would seek this experience of vulnerability, though this is not such a difficult question to answer.
-The appeal concerns the self-creation of the world, where there is joy in experiencing the emergence of an epoch.
-This also implies an ethical sense of responsibility, where the reader/writer of literature becomes a custodian for a process that we could call sublimation.
+There is a question of why anyone would seek this instability, though this is not such a difficult question to answer.
+The appeal concerns the self-creation of the world, where there is joy in experiencing the emergence of new patterns.
+This also implies an ethical sense of responsibility, where the reader/writer of literature becomes a custodian for a process that we might call sublimation.
 But what do we mean by sublimation?

 The long history of this term ‘sublimation’ leaves it with a multiplicity of senses.
 When considered as an aesthetic process, the term has polysemy due to its equivocal position between dialectics, psychoanalysis, chemistry, alchemy and rhetoric.
 This uncertainty of what we mean by ‘sublimation’ de-operatizes the concept into a suspended cloud of multivalent potentials.
-This concept is essentially bifurcated.
+This leaves the concept is bifurcated and unavailable for ideological employment.

-A sublimation then is something that happens in a flash, and it is not conceivable outside of the instant where it occurs.
+A sublimation happens in a flash, and it is not conceivable outside of the instant where it occurs.
 There is no general schematic of what takes place.
-This is an esoteric event, and so we are not obliged to explain what happens there.
+This is an esoteric event, and there is no obligation to explain what happens there.
 But if this event is truly effective, then it means that something did occur which is in some sense irreversible.

-This term expresses a physical metaphor which allows some limited conceivability for processes which might otherwise be entirely inconceivable.
+The term expresses a physical metaphor which allows some limited figurability for processes which might otherwise be entirely unpresentable.
 Perhaps some neuroscientists would attempt to describe these processes in non-metaphorical terms, but to speak of sublimation is to continue using a traditional metaphor which allows us to glimpse some assumedly intangible processes of the noumenal.
 In scientific terms, this physical model can be described as a change in viscosity – a movement between fluid and solid states.
 This event could include evaporation, freezing, condensation, melting… a shift that affects a systemic economy of physical codes.

 This metaphor expresses a dynamic change in the system of memory, perception, expression and action.
 These levels are all effected because they are structurally interdependent, so there is simultaneously a change in what can be remembered, perceived, expressed and done.
 This kind of change is periodically necessary, whether in response to external changes in the environment, or just to revitalize an internal system that would otherwise succumb to entropy.